globalmentor/urf/readme.md

-# SURF Parser
+# SURF

-Simple parser for the Simple URF (SURF) document format.
+Reference implementation of the Simple URF (SURF) document format.

 ## Download

-SURF Parser is available in the Maven Central Repository as [io.urf:surf-parser](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.urf%22%20AND%20a%3A%22surf-parser%22).
+SURF is available in the Maven Central Repository as [io.urf:surf](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.urf%22%20AND%20a%3A%22surf%22).

 ## Issues